 Do you think people have a right to distribute pornography?

 Distributing pornography is illegal under our laws.

 Okay.
 I see from your blog that you’re in Kazakhstan now.
 Are you planning on coming home?
 Russian courts don’t have the best reputation over here.

 I’m already back in Russia, actually.
 I don’t have the resources to stay out of the country for a long period of time.

 You’re facing a pretty long sentence.
 Are you afraid?

 I’m not afraid to fight for the truth.

-What kind of support have you recieved from your fellow Russians?
+What kind of support have you got from your fellow Russians?

-I’ve gotten support from a huge number of people.
+I’ve got support from a huge number of people.
 They’ve said they’re even willing to take to the streets for me.
-I want to say a big thank-you to all the people who support me.
+I want to say a big thank you to all the people who support me.
 Together we’ll achieve justice!

 Thanks for talking to me, Anton.
 Good luck and take care!